โฐ Minimum Connection Times

 Cheadle Airport (TC LID: CFQ4, IATA: TIL) represents a quintessential example of rural Canadian general aviation, located four nautical miles northwest of the small community of Cheadle in Alberta, approximately 45 kilometers southeast of Calgary.
 Positioned at an elevation of 3,300 feet above mean sea level, this grass strip airfield serves the agricultural and recreational flying community in the foothills region between Calgary and the Canadian Rockies.
 The airport operates under Transport Canada regulations as a registered aerodrome, providing an essential rural aviation link for crop dusting operations, recreational flying, and emergency services access to this sparsely populated agricultural area of southern Alberta.

-The facility features a single grass runway designated 07/25, characteristic of many prairie airstrips designed to blend harmoniously with the surrounding agricultural landscape.
-The grass surface typically measures approximately 2,500 feet in length, adequate for light single and twin-engine aircraft commonly used in agricultural aviation and personal flying.
+At 3,300 feet elevation, the airport operates a single grass runway designated 07/25 measuring approximately 2,500 feet in length, characteristic of many prairie airstrips designed to blend harmoniously with the surrounding agricultural landscape.
+The grass surface is adequate for light single and twin-engine aircraft commonly used in agricultural aviation and personal flying.
 The runway orientation takes advantage of the prevailing wind patterns common to the Alberta prairies, while the grass surface provides a natural landing area that requires minimal maintenance compared to paved alternatives.
 Pilots report that the runway can be challenging to distinguish from surrounding farmland except for the slightly different grass coloration, emphasizing the importance of careful visual approach procedures and prior permission requirements.

 The airport operates without formal terminal facilities, control tower, or navigational aids, reflecting its classification as an uncontrolled aerodrome typical of rural Canadian aviation infrastructure.
 Ground facilities consist of basic aircraft parking areas and minimal support infrastructure, with operations coordinated through the aerodrome operator contact system rather than formal air traffic control.
 The magnetic variation of 15 degrees East requires careful navigation planning for visiting aircraft, while the UTC-7 time zone designation aligns with Mountain Standard Time operations common throughout Alberta.